work

 Severance

-the skill that
+The skill that

 connected them

-marketing starts with understanding
+with understanding

-great marketing starts
+Great marketing starts

 when you understand